 Professor Sham Takes On Innovation

 Assistant Professor of Innovation Arts James Sham is an interdisciplinary artist whose research includes themes of translation, performance, social practice and innovation.
 He is the inventor of a newly published innovation in the field of photovoltaics - the patent-pending "Solar Paper."
-Currently, Professor Sham is being featured in "Appealing to the Populous" - the international art and science exhibition for evolutionary biology in Berlin, which opened on November 1st.
+Currently, Professor Sham is being featured in "Appealing to the Populous" - the international art and science exhibition for evolutionary biology in Berlin.

 3D printing is pretty cool… but what if you could “print” your landscaping?
 Professor James Sham and Mark Jennings, a first year undergraduate student in Mechanical Engineering, decided to find out by building Bloombot, a device where you can create the landscaping of your dreams by planting bulbs, seeds and other vegetation into prescribed patterns.
 What’s possible in your own backyard?